mumubebe/lext/README.md

   --no-signature        Ignore output return of signature --no-outputdata       Ignore output return of new data message
 ```
-**Note that the implemented hash algorithms are not optimized in any way.
-These are simply implemented from pseudocode from Wikipedia.**
+**Note that the implemented hash algorithms are not optimized in any way.**

 Similar tools:<br>